omega-gg/clientVBML/README.md

     clientVBML <url>

-    Where <url> is the resource we want to retrieve and extract.
+    Where <url> is the resource you want to retrieve and extract.

 ## Technology